s1ujal/CathagoAssignment1/README.md

 node server.js

 3️⃣ Run the Frontend
 Open login.html in VS Code and use the Live Server extension to preview.

+# There are some photo

+🏗️ Tech Stack
+Frontend: HTML, CSS, JavaScript
+Backend: Node.js, Express.js
+Database: SQLite
+Storage: File system for document management